griestopf/Fusee.Tutorial/Tutorial02/README.md

-#Tutorial 02
+# Tutorial 02

-##Goals
+## Goals
  - Understand how geometry is pumped through the rendering pipeline.
  - Understand `uniform`, `attribute` and `varying` shader variables.
  - Understand how data is passed from pixel to vertex shader.
  - Grasp basics of 3D transformations.

-##Prerequisistes
+## Prerequisistes
- - Make sure you got [Tutorial01] (../Tutorial01) up and running.
+ - Make sure you got [Tutorial01](../Tutorial01) up and running.

-##Passing more information through the pipeline
+## Passing more information through the pipeline
 First, let's add some more triangles to the geometry.
 Add one more vertex and span four triangles with the four vertices to creatae a Tetrahedron ("a triangular pyramid").
-Extend the Mesh instantiation in [Core/Tutorial.cs] (Core/Tutorial.cs) to the following (you may omit the comments):
+Extend the Mesh instantiation in [Core/Tutorial.cs](Core/Tutorial.cs) to the following (you may omit the comments):
 ```C#
 	_mesh = new Mesh
 	{